Authenticity: The Secret Ingredient to B2B Content Marketing

-Research shows buying committees today are on average 6-10 stakeholders.
+Research shows buying committees today consist of on average six to 10 stakeholders.
 As buying committees continue to expand, B2B content marketing can’t keep up with personalized content production.
-While a dedicated nurture stream for every decision-maker at every different prospect company sounds ideal, content marketers need to find a better way to scale connection with all buyers.
+While a dedicated nurture stream for every decision-maker at every different prospect company sounds ideal, content marketers need to find a better way to scale connection with buyers.

 Millennials are the fastest growing cohort of B2B buying committees, and research shows that they buy for who you are, not what you’re selling.

 Just like in Simon Sinek’s Ted Talk, we can see from industry research that Millennials are more interested in company values and social responsibility than specific product features.
 Creating generic content that focuses exclusively on your product — not what your company stands for — won’t hold up today.